 - Migrant households face significant costs not incurred by other low-income households including visa fees, and immigration health surcharge.
-For a family of four, these amount to £20,670 in the first four years after arrival.
-They also incur above average costs for housing, utilities, food, childcare and education and can struggle to access affordable credit. - Migrants face specific barriers in the labour market, including non-recognition of overseas qualifications; undervaluing of work experience and skills development gained outside of the UK; costs of addressing language barriers; discrimination on grounds of race or religion. - Migrants experience underemployment, precarity and vulnerability to exploitation when they are unable to access jobs that match their skills, qualifications and experience or when their visa conditions restrict the hours and/or sectors in which they can work. - 2.6 million people in the UK hold visas with a no recourse to public funds (NRPF) condition.
-In Scotland the condition applies to almost all migrants whose residence requires them to hold a visa, as well as some EU citizens with pre-settled status.
-The NRPF condition applies to long-term residents and children born in Scotland, as well as more recent arrivals. - The Scottish government has introduced mechanisms whereby some 'top up' benefits and entitlements (for example Best Start Foods) can be claimed by those with NRPF.
+For a family of four, these can amount to £20,670 in the first four years after arrival.
+They also incur high costs for housing, utilities, food, childcare and education and can struggle to access affordable credit. - Migrants face specific barriers in the labour market, including non-recognition of overseas qualifications; undervaluing of work experience and skills development gained outside of the UK; costs of addressing language barriers; discrimination on grounds of race or religion. - Migrants experience underemployment, precarity and vulnerability to exploitation when they are unable to access jobs that match their skills, qualifications and experience or when their visa conditions restrict the hours and/or sectors in which they can work. - 2.6 million people in the UK hold visas with a no recourse to public funds (NRPF) condition.
+In Scotland the NRPF condition applies to almost all migrants who are required to hold a visa.
+The condition applies to long-term residents and children born in Scotland, as well as more recent arrivals.
+Some EU citizens with pre-settled status are also excluded from accessing welfare if they are unable to demonstrate a 'right to reside'. - The Scottish government has introduced mechanisms whereby some benefits and entitlements (for example Best Start Foods) can be claimed by those with NRPF.
 Others may be provided at the discretion of local authorities.
-However, the complexity of rules and systems creates fear and uncertainty regarding eligibility.
+However, the complexity of rules and systems creates uncertainty regarding eligibility compounded by fear, since mistakes can compromise immigration status.
 This results in people both with and without recourse to public funds missing out on support they could be eligible to claim.